ZhecanJamesWang/HaloQuest/README.md

 ## Overview

-Welcome to the official repository of our paper, **HaloQuest: A Visual Hallucination Dataset for Advancing Multimodal Reasoning**.
+Welcome to the official repository of our ECCV 2024 paper, [**HaloQuest: A Visual Hallucination Dataset for Advancing Multimodal Reasoning**](https://arxiv.org/abs/2407.15680).
 This repository contains code, models, evaluation metrics, and information related to our dataset and research paper.

 ## Structure